1Kaustubh122/rlx-core/README.md

 # rlx-core

-> Modular, production-ready Reinforcement Learning stack for robotics and factory automation.
-Built to scale from research to real factory floors—no shortcuts, no toy code, full control.
+> Building a Modular, production-eady Reinforcement Learning stack for robotics and factory automation.
+Built to scale from research to real factory floors— no toy problem.

 ---

 ## 🧠 Overview

 `rlx-core` is my ground-up, multi-phase RL framework for industrial robotics.
-The repo is split into clear phases—from basic RL to world models and sim2real pipelines.
+The repo is split into clear phases-from basic RL to world models and sim2real pipelines.
 Phases 1–5 are foundational, focused on speed and learning.
 Phase 6 onward: everything gets rebuilt for **production and deployment** at real-world scale.

 ---